Anmol-wq/Clock_Generator/README.md

 # Multi-phase Non-overlapping Clock Generator
-- This is a submission in lieu successful completion of following through simulating the proposed circuit as a result of literature survey conducted before for SFAL Recruitment Hackathon Drive conducted by VLSI System Design Corp.
+- This is a submission in lieu of successful completion of following through simulating the proposed circuit as a result of literature survey conducted, for SFAL Recruitment Hackathon Drive conducted by VLSI System Design Corp.

 - The aforementioned literature survey can be referred here in the repository, and the .cir file for doing the SPICE simulations can be found here, as well.